exaile/exaile/doc/dev/debugging.rst

 Viewing stack traces when Exaile hangs
 --------------------------------------

-If you have the `faulthandler <https://github.com/haypo/faulthandler>`_ module installed, on Linux/OSX if you send SIGUSR2 to Exaile it will dump stacktraces of all current Python threads to stderr.
+On Linux/OSX if you send SIGUSR2 to Exaile it will dump stacktraces of all current Python threads to stderr.

 GStreamer Debugging Techniques